haidang24/phantom-grid/README.md

 ---

-**⚠️ Disclaimer:** This tool is for authorized security testing and research purposes only.
+**WARNING:** This tool is for authorized security testing and research purposes only.
 Use responsibly and in compliance with applicable laws and regulations.